BBC One "Circle" idents: Other

 In addition to the idents above, some modifications were made to existing idents to promote other programmes.
 A chameleon, which caught and ate a fairy, was added to the Forest ident to promote Life in Cold Blood in February 2008; and to promote the BBC One Wales series Rolf Harris on Welsh Art, the Forest ident was again modified to have a paint like appearance.
 In addition to this, red noses were added to some of the hippos in the Hippos ident for Comic Relief programmes in 2007 and 2009, and an animated Pudsey Bear was added to the Ring-a-Roses ident for the BBC Children In Need appeal for 2010.
 A modified version of Mission Control was made for the Doctor Who episode The Bells of Saint John with the end of the ident appearing as if it had been hacked into by the Great Intelligence, and the TARDIS was also seen used floating underwater in the Hippos ident.
 In preparation for the 50th Anniversary special of Doctor Who, The Day of the Doctor, various idents throughout November have featured a rewind effect, with the Eleventh Doctor intruding and informing the viewer that "the clock is ticking".
 A similar modification was made in August 2014, to promote, and which featured, the first episode to involve the Twelfth Doctor.

 BBC America

 All of the idents were also used on BBC America, the BBC's outlet in the United States.
-The BBC America versions of the idents featured the words "One World" in the same font and position as the "One" in the BBC One logo before animating itself into the current stacked BBC America logo.
+The BBC America versions of the idents featured the words "One World" (a slogan of BBC America that debuted in the spring of 2007) in the same font and position as the "One" in the BBC One logo before animating itself into the then-current stacked BBC America logo.
 These idents were cut down compared to the original British versions, however they retained their original soundtrack when the British versions were changed in May 2009.
+In May 2008, the "One World" slogan has been removed from all idents.
+This branding launched on 28 April 2008, and would remain until 2011.